ElectricRCAircraftGuy/gcode-syntax-highlighting/README.md

 ## Update by Gabriel Staples on 20 Mar 2022: I'm going to make my own version of this, here: https://github.com/ElectricRCAircraftGuy/sublime_gcode.
-Look there for all figure contributions of mine for this.
+Look there for all future contributions of mine for this.

 # G-code syntax highlighting for Sublime Text